 How to Stick to a Healthy Diet

 When it comes to following a healthy diet, getting started is the easy part, but sticking to those changes for the long-term is tough.
-Whether it’s a party, a vacation, or a late night on the couch that derails your game plan, keeping those healthy habits going is often the hardest part for people.
+Whether it’s a party, a vacation, or a late-night snack on the couch that derails your game plan, keeping those healthy habits going is often the hardest part for people.
 The good news is, it doesn’t need to be so complicated and you don’t need to be perfect, in fact, it’s quite the opposite.
-So lets discuss some simple strategies for how to stick to a healthy diet so you can make those healthy habits last for the long-term.
+So let’s discuss some simple strategies for how to stick to a healthy diet so you can make those healthy habits last for the long-term.